A Grand Challenge

 Genome synthesis is a natural extension of the genetic engineering tools that have been used safely within the biotechnology industry for the past 40 years and have provided significant benefits to society.
 However, recent technological advancements, such as standardized genomic parts and CRISPR/Cas9 genome editing technology are revolutionizing the field and creating uncertainty in how these technologies will be applied.

 As human genome-scale synthesis appears increasingly feasible, a coordinated scientific effort to apply large genome editing technologies to such an endeavor is timely; and public discourse is both expected and encouraged.
 However, responsible innovation requires more than discussions on the ethical, legal and social implications (ELSI); it also involves identifying common goals important to scientists and the public through timely and detailed consultation among diverse stakeholders.
 Having these conversations well in advance of any deliverable will help society better prepare for these emerging capabilities.

-As such, the project infrastructure will be designed to responsibly support and advance GP-write, with a particular focus on addressing the potential risks and ethical implications of the project as they arise.
+As such, the project infrastructure is being designed to responsibly support and advance GP-write, with a particular focus on addressing the potential risks and ethical implications of the project as they arise.
 For example, a percentage of all research funds could be dedicated to these issues.

 Potential Benefits to Humanity